TykTechnologies/tyk/apidef/oas/schema/x-tyk-gateway.md

 **Field: `stripVersioningData` (`boolean`)**
 StripVersioningData is a boolean flag, if set to `true`, the API responses will be stripped of versioning data.

+**Field: `fallbackToDefault` (`boolean`)**
+FallbackToDefault controls the behaviour of Tyk when a versioned API is called with a nonexistent version name.
+If set to `true` then the default API version will be invoked; if set to `false` Tyk will return an HTTP 404 `This API version does not seem to exist` error in this scenario.

 ### **VersionToID**